rackerlabs/rackspace-how-to/content/exchange/block-senders-in-owa.md

 ---
 permalink: block-senders-in-owa/
-audit_date:
+audit_date: '2018-01-15'
 title: Block Senders in Outlook Web App
 type: article
 created_date: '2017-12-18'
 created_by: William Loy
-last_modified_date: '2017-12-21'
+last_modified_date: '2018-01-15'
-last_modified_by: William Loy
+last_modified_by: Stephanie Fillmon
 product: Microsoft Exchange
 product_url: exchange
 ---

-This article describes steps to automatically mark senders as Junk through the Outlook Web App interface.
-See [Safelist senders in Outlook Web App](/how-to/safelist-senders-in-owa) if you need to safelist a sender.
+This article describes how to automatically mark senders as junk through the Outlook Web App interface.
+If you need to safelist a sender, see [Safelist senders in Outlook Web App](/how-to/safelist-senders-in-owa).

 ### Prerequisites